ShafiArnob/nodejs-performance-monitoring/monitoring/README.md

 **What it means**: Swap usage indicates memory pressure where the system is using disk space as virtual memory because RAM is insufficient.
 Any swap usage means you're running low on physical memory, and high swap usage causes severe performance degradation because disk is much slower than RAM.

-**Usefulness**: Critical early warning indicator of memory problems.
-Any consistent swap usage suggests you need more RAM or have memory leaks.
-High swap usage (above 50%) causes system slowdowns that severely impact user experience.

 ## **Enhanced Disk & Network Metrics**

 ### Panel 13: Disk Usage %